 Cornering ABS via a Bosch IMU (and all-new rider electronics)

 I originally read a rumour published on Cycle World that the 2021 Honda CBR600RR would have cornering ABS, but it has now been confirmed.

-I’m kind of obsessed with cornering ABS (or an IMU that controls brakes).
+Motorcycles with cornering ABS have an IMU (an inertial measurement unit) that measures the way a motorcycle is leaning or pitching, and modifies the ABS signals.
+The goal is still to only use ABS in emergency conditions, but also not to change the direction of a motorcycle.
 It’s the next big thing in motorcycle safety.
-In a nutshell, cornering ABS means motorbikes that stay upright even if you jam on the brakes while leaned over.
+In a nutshell, cornering ABS means motorcycles stay upright even if you jam on the brakes while leaned over.

-Since the 2020 Honda CBR1000RR-R has an IMU fitted already, it makes sense that it’d trickle down to other motorbikes eventually.
+Since the 2020 Honda CBR1000RR-R has an IMU fitted already, it makes sense that it’d trickle down to other bikes eventually.